cfw-guide/dsi.cfw.guide/docs/faq.md

 - Any capacity between 1 GB and 2 TB will work.
 For general usage, 8 GB is enough
     - Some software, such as hiyaCFW, may experience incrementally longer loading times with larger SD card capacities
 - Speed class 8 or higher is recommended
+- Read the [Counterfeit MicroSD Cards Guide](https://www.flashcarts.net/microsd-fakes) to ensure you do not end up with a counterfeit SD/MicroSD card

 ## Can I use my DSi SD card on other systems?
 Generally, yes, with two exceptions: